World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 On Earth, wherever you find a subduction trench, there's a great mountain range nearby on the upper plate.
 The stacking of two plates pushes the rim up.
 Also, as the lower plate slides into the Earth, it heats and melts; lighter material rises as magma.
 Volcanoes rise atop the mountain chains!
 They're extraordinary in the Solar System as a whole; no planet with comparable gravity can match, say, the Andes rising 14 km (46,000') above their trench.
 Even low-gravity Mars has few peaks that much taller, and they're far less steep.
 But Earth's sea hides just how extreme these altitude jumps are.

-Tharn's subduction zones are naked, exposing their full ruggedness.
+Tharn's similar plate-boundaries are naked, exposing their full ruggedness.
 The Yoof Mountains, paralleling the trench for most of its length, are Andean to Himalayan in altitude, but measured from their feet deep in the trench, they average 12 km high: 40,000', with peaks up to 15 km/50,000'.
+And they're not unique on Tharn.

 In contrast, the far side of the mountains, Dejah Upland, is as stark as Tibet.
 Cold brackish lakes in redrock basins below icy peaks, with no trees, few meadows and fewer people--of any species.